Recession fears rattle U.S. markets

 U.S. November retail sales decline by more than expected

-Kyle opened the conversation by noting that U.S. markets hit a rough patch on 15 December, with the benchmark S&P 500® Index sliding by roughly 2.5% over fears of a potential recession.
+Kyle opened the conversation by noting that U.S. markets hit a rough patch on 15 December, with the benchmark S&P 500® Index skidding by roughly 2.5% over fears of a potential recession.
 Lin said the catalyst for the selloff was the release of U.S. retail sales numbers from November, which came in fairly weak.
-"Economists were expecting a 0.3% month–over–month drop, but instead, retail sales fell by 0.6%," Lin stated, characterising the decline as pretty substantial.
+“Economists were expecting a 0.3% month-over-month drop, but instead, retail sales fell by 0.6%,” Lin stated, characterizing the decline as pretty substantial.
 In addition, newly released manufacturing surveys from New York and Philadelphia also pointed to contractionary conditions, he noted.

 Altogether, these reports suggest that a slowdown in the U.S. economy is underway, Lin said, noting that this is to be expected due to continued rate increases from the U.S. Federal Reserve (Fed).
-"As the central bank continues hiking borrowing costs to more and more restrictive levels, the economy is going to naturally cool off," he remarked.
-However, the cooling has not been uniform, Lin stated, explaining that the U.S. labour market remains robust.
-Case–in–point: The latest weekly jobless claims number fell by 20,000 from the prior week, he said.
+“As the central bank continues hiking borrowing costs to more and more restrictive levels, the economy is going to naturally cool off,” he remarked.
+However, the cooling has not been uniform, Lin stated, explaining that the U.S. labor market remains robust.
+Case-in-point: The latest weekly jobless claims number fell by 20,000 from the prior week, he said.

 Fed, ECB and BoE all lift rates by 0.50%